tuiRP/VisualYggdrasil/README.md

-This is an app to facilitate start and stop of Yggdrasi-network in Windows
+This is an app to facilitate start and stop of Yggdrasil-network in Windows

 Open as administrator